ibm-cloud-docs/hs-crypto/at-events.md

 ### Unable to delete a key
 {: #delete-key-failure}

-If the delete key event has a `reason.reasonCode`of 409, the key could not be deleted because it is possibly protecting one or more cloud resources that have a retention policy.
+If the delete key event has a `reason.reasonCode`of `409`, the key cannot be deleted because it is possibly protecting one or more cloud resources that have a retention policy.
 Make a GET request to `/keys/{id}/registrations` to learn which resources this key is associated with.
 A registration with `"preventKeyDeletion": true` indicates that the associated resource has a retention policy.
 To enable deletion, contact an account owner to remove the retention policy on each resource that is associated with this key.

-A delete key event could also receive a `reason.reasonCode` of 409 due to a dual auth deletion policy on the key.
+A delete key event might also receive a `reason.reasonCode` of `409` due to a dual auth deletion policy on the key.
 Make a GET request to `/api/v2/keys/{id}/policies` to see if there is a dual authorization policy associated with your key.
 If there is a policy set, contact the other authorized user to delete the key.

 ### Unable to authenticate while make a request
 {: #authenticate-failure}

-If the event has a `reason.reasonCode` of 401, you may not have the correct authorization to perform {{site.data.keyword.hscrypto}} actions in the specified service instance.
+If the event has a `reason.reasonCode` of `401`, you might not have the correct authorization to perform {{site.data.keyword.hscrypto}} actions in the specified service instance.
 Verify with an administrator that you are assigned the correct platform and service access roles in the applicable service instance.
 For more information about roles, see [Roles and permissions](/docs/hs-crypto?topic=hs-crypto-manage-access).